-The supplemental EIS made the following statements and conclusions regarding rural coastal community development of a small boat fleet.
+The SEIS made the following statements and conclusions regarding rural coastal community development of a small boat fleet:

 The Council wished to enhance the opportunities for rural coastal communities to participate in the sablefish and halibut fisheries.
 It was in pursuit of this objective that the western Alaska community development program was inserted into the preferred alternative.
-[Page 55.]
+SEIS, page 55.

 Opportunities for small communities will be enhanced by having portions of total allowable catches set aside.
-[Page 55.]
+SEIS, page 55.

 Many of the constraints imposed on transferability have been introduced to preserve a small boat fishery for sablefish and halibut.
-[Page 55.]
+SEIS, page 55.